 Category Useful lives

-WARRING WAY WELDING TO DESCRIPT A SECULATION OF THE (in years)
+(in years)

 Furniture, fixtures and fittings 7

 Vehicles (used for ATM and Cash Management business) 6

 Cash vaults 5

 Office Equipment (including electric installations) 5

 Computers, servers and peripherals 3 to 6

-The Company, based on technical assessment made by technical expert and the management's estimate of useful lives, depreciates certain items of plant and equipment and vehicles (used for ATM and Cash Management business) over the estimated useful lives which are different from the useful lives prescribed in Schedule II to the Act.
-The management believes that these estimated useful lives are realistic and reflect fair private approximation of the period over which the assets are likely to be used.
+\The Company, based on technical assessment made by technical expert and the management's estimate of useful lives, depreciates certain items of plant and equipment and vehicles (used for ATM and Cash Management business) over the estimated useful lives which are different from the useful lives prescribed in Schedule II to the Act.
+The management believes that these estimated useful lives are realistic and reflect fair approximation of the period over which the assets are likely to be used.